 - Maple syrup

 Baking a cake could be a daunting task, but not when it comes to cookie cake!
 It seriously is just like making cookies.
-Simply combine all the ingredients in a mixing bowl (see full recipe instructions below), spread it into one even layer on a circular baking pan and pop it in the oven for 17 minutes.
+Simply combine all the ingredients in a large mixing bowl (see step-by-step instructions below), spread it into one even layer on a circular baking pan and pop it in the oven for 16 minutes.
 Let it fully cool, add the chocolate ganache frosting (if desired) and you're done!

 Tips for Baking the Perfect Cookie Cake